Split Pea Soup

 - Clean the kitchen area and wash hands with soap and water.

-- Sort and rinse split peas; set aside.
+- Sort and rinse split peas, set aside.

-- Add split peas and broth.
+- Add split peas, broth, and salt and pepper.

 - Add cooked chopped ham, ham bone, or smoked ham hock (optional).